 Expanding Food Donations in Response to COVID-19

-“We’re at a critical and unprecedented time in our history, and people need stable access to healthy food more than ever.
-Losing food to landfill is not an option,” says Smith.
-“We’re up against some extraordinary challenges, and it’s good to know RBC Foundation is helping us meet and overcome them.”
+“We’re at a critical and unprecedented time in our history, and it’s good to know the RBC Foundation is helping us meet and overcome them,” says Smith.

 This article is intended as general information only and is not to be relied upon as constituting legal, financial or other professional advice.
 A professional advisor should be consulted regarding your specific situation.
 Information presented is believed to be factual and up-to-date but we do not guarantee its accuracy and it should not be regarded as a complete analysis of the subjects discussed.
 All expressions of opinion reflect the judgment of the authors as of the date of publication and are subject to change.
 No endorsement of any third parties or their advice, opinions, information, products or services is expressly given or implied by Royal Bank of Canada or any of its affiliates.